The polytope of all $q$-rank functions: The convex combination of two q -(poly)matroids

 \begin{remark} Note that there exist $\mu$-independent spaces in $\mM$ which are neither independent in $\mM_1$ nor in $\mM_2$.
-However, these spaces are not easy to classify, since the $\mu$-independence in these cases highly depends on the denominator $\mu$, the ambient dimension $n$ and the ranks of $\mM_1$ and $\mM_2$.
-We refer to Example \ref{ex:unif_sum}, for seeing this property. \end{remark}
+However, these spaces are not easy to classify, since the $\mu$-independence in these cases highly depends on the denominator $\mu$, the ambient dimension $n$ and the ranks of~$\mM_1$ and $\mM_2$.
+We refer to \Cref{ex:unif_sum}, for an illustration of this property. \end{remark}

-The next corollary is a consequence of \Cref{prop: mu_indeps_conv_comb} and characterizes some properties of $\mu$-dependent spaces and $\mu$-circuits.
+The next corollary is a consequence of \Cref{prop: mu_indeps_conv_comb} and characterizes some properties of $\mu$-dependent spaces and $\mu$-circuits, for a general denominator $\mu$.
 We fix the notation $\mD_i$ for the collection of dependent spaces and $\C_i$ for the collection of circuits of $\mM_i$, for $i=1,2$.